adilinden-oss/uino-1284p/README.md

+##\*uino-1284p

-##\*uino-1284p is an Arduino compatible platform based on the ATmega1284P-AU
+\*uino-1284p is an Arduino compatible platform based on the Atmel ATmega1284P-AU microcontroller.

 ###Licensing